Gautam Bhattacharya

-Gautam Bhattacharya started his career as a sports journalist.
+Gautam Bhattacharya is an Indian journalist and author.
+He began his career as a sports journalist.
 Subsequently, he expanded his field of work to become a published author, a cricket commentator on Star Sports, host of online shows, and anchor of national and international shows.
 He was the associate editor of Ananda Bazar Patrika in India.
 He handled both sports and entertainment for the publication.
 He joined Ananda Bazar Patrika in January 1983 as a trainee journalist with The Telegraph (Kolkata).
 From February 2017 to March 2022, Bhattacharya was the joint editor of the Bengali-language daily Sangbad Pratidin.
-As of April 2022, Bhattacharya is the editor of Zee 24 Ghanta, one of eastern India's most renowned TV channels.
+From April 2022, for a brief period of 7 months, Bhattacharya was the editor of Zee 24 Ghanta, one of eastern India's most renowned TV channels.
+Since early 2023 he is working as the Joint Editor of Kolkata TV ,a distinguished News Television channel of the state of West Bengal.

 Early life

-Gautam Bhattacharya was born in Kolkata and brought up in Chennai.
-His father was a senior accounts officer with the central government who was born in Bangladesh Faridpur District to a School Master.